Big Brother VIP Kosova: Big Talk Kosova

 Big Talk Kosova is a spin-off show of Big Brother VIP Kosova.
 The show premiered on 11 December 2022 on Klan Kosova.
 The show was announced in November 2022 and has received its own title card and promotional videos.
 In the first season, the show was broadcast every Sunday at 03:30 pm and since the second season, is broadcasting every Sunday at 06:00 pm.
 The series features debates and conversations about the latest goings inside and outside the house with a studio audience and celebrity panel, and with the first eliminated housemate who are usually invited to the studio after leaving.

 On 18 November 2022, it was announced that Elita Rudi will present the first season.
 Mbresa Hajrullahu was the new host for the second season, replacing Rudi.
 On 13 October 2024, it was announced that Diellza Daka would be the host for the third season, replacing Hajrullahu.
 Lela Seferi, who was a housemate in the third season of Big Brother VIP Kosova, announced on her Instagram account that she will be the host of the fourth season of Big Talk Kosova.
+Later, it was announced that Diellza Daka would remain as the host of Big Talk Kosova, through a video announcement made on Big Brother VIP Kosova's official Facebook page and on Klan Kosova's website.